alerta/alerta-docs/configuration.rst

 The MongoDB configuration can be overridden in a number of different ways to ensure that Alerta can be easily deployed in many different environments.

+For information about deploying Alerta using a MongoDB replica set see the examples in :ref:`production deployment <deploy replicaset>`.

 .. _auth config:

 Authentication Settings